 Whether your business needs to be registered or not depends on its size and how consistent its activities are.
 Selling on an occasional basis, such as at a market, might be a business that does not need to be registered.
 You should contact your local authority to find out whether your business needs to be registered or not.
 Even if registration is not needed, it is still your responsibility to make sure that the food you sell is safe.

-If you are planning on opening a café, restaurant, or food shop or on importing pre-packed food, for example, you should register with your local authority at least 14 days before opening.
-If you are already trading and have not registered, you need to do so as soon as possible.
+If you are planning on opening a café, restaurant, or food shop or on importing pre-packed food, for example, you must register with your local authority before opening.

 Food businesses that make, prepare, or handle meat, fish, eggs, or dairy products for supply to other businesses might require approval by The Swedish Food Agency.